Google Tag Manager (GTM) is probably the single most useful tool that your team can use to collect data and inform smart marketing decisions.

 Determine your tracking goals to decide which types of tags you need to create.

-Create a marketing tags strategy before heading over to Google Tag Manager and creating your account.
+Create a tracking strategy first before heading over to Google Tag Manager and creating your account so you know which tags to set up.

 2. Set up an account

 You create a Google Tag Manager account through your Google email, so choose an admin or owner of the GTM account first.
-After, you can share permissions with others on your team who need to access it.
+After that, you can share permissions with others on your team who need to access it.

 Log in with your Google account, then click Create Account on the main dashboard to start setting up shop: